climatepolicyradar/website/src/routes/latest/data-engineering-rugby-sevens-and-algorithms-mark-cottam.md

 layout: latest
 title: "Data Engineering, Rugby Sevens and Algorithms: Mark Cottam"
 date: 3 April 2024
-thumb: /images/data-engineering-rugby-sevens-and-algorithms-mark-cottam/cprheadshotsautumn2023-36.jpg
+thumb: /images/data-engineering-rugby-sevens-and-algorithms-mark-cottam/53486287052_d1c14d8108_o.jpg
 topics:
   - Blog
-excerpt: "In the third instalment of our new series, introducing you to the brilliant people behind Climate Policy Radar, we spoke to Mark Cottam about the appeal of climate policy, his role as a Data Engineer and balancing sporting commitments with work. "
+excerpt: "In the third instalment of our series introducing you to the brilliant people behind Climate Policy Radar, we spoke to Mark Cottam about the appeal of climate policy, his role as a Data Engineer and balancing sporting commitments with work. "
 author: Mark Cottam
 featured: false
 ---